fr830/tempatlas-xamarin/README.md

-#TempAtla in Xamarin.Forms
+# TempAtlas in Xamarin.Forms
 TemperatureAtlas uses OpenWeather API with Maps and is written in Xamarin.Forms

 ***
-#Build Info
+# Build Info

 * Visual Studio for Mac
 * iOS 11